The Education Foundation

-The Education Foundation describes itself as the UK's first cross-party, cross-sector education think tank with a passion to help create a more open and connected education system.
-It says that its mission is to help Britain create a world class education system and achieve this through accelerating positive reform and innovation in schools, colleges, universities and businesses across the UK.

 History

-The Education Foundation was set up in 2011 by Goddard and Fordham.
-Before founding the Education Foundation, Goddard worked in the private (including founder and director of the British Council for School Environments; Managing Director of School Works) and political sector (adviser for the Department for Children, Schools and Families on Extended Schools, Chair of Education at Lambeth Council, member of the Labour Party Schools to Work Commission Inquiry).
-Fordham is a former secondary school teacher, Deputy Director of the British Council for School Environments, Head of Policy for ContinYou along with serving on government committees, work groups and commissions.
+The Education Foundation was founded in 2011 by Goddard and Fordham.
+Before founding the Education Foundation, Goddard worked in the private (including founder and director of the British Council for School Environments; Managing Director of School Works) and political sectors (adviser for the Department for Children, Schools and Families on Extended Schools, Chair of Education at Lambeth Council, member of the Labour Party Schools to Work Commission Inquiry).
+Fordham is a former secondary school teacher, Deputy Director of the British Council for School Environments, and Head of Policy for ContinYou along with serving on government committees, work groups, and commissions.
 The two have more than 30 years of education experience between them.